 What to Expect After a Denial

 So you have been denied just like many clients who come to us at this stage.
-Even a poorly developed Initial Application can be turned into a winning claim in the hands of an experienced Social Security Disability Advocate.
-At Disability Claim Advocates, upon conducting a free review of disability case, we may be able to correct the mistakes and omissions of a denied Initial application and win your claim at the hearing.
+Even a poorly developed Initial Application can be turned into a winning claim in the hands of an experienced Social Security Disability Attorney.
+At Disability Claim Attorneys, upon conducting a free review of disability case, we may be able to correct the mistakes and omissions of a denied Initial application and win your claim at the hearing.

 We encourage most that have been denied, due to disability claim mistakes, to appeal and we urge them not to get discouraged.
 The rates of success dramatically increase at the appeals level, especially if you are represented by a firm, such as ours, who has countless years of experience handling only Social Security Disability cases.

 In most situations, after an initial denial, we may appeal your case directly to a hearing.
 In certain cities however, we may have to submit your case for reconsideration by the same people who denied it in the same place.
 Unfortunately, very little changes at the reconsideration level unless there are new conditions that the State Agency did not know about or new treating sources they were unable to contact.
 If your claim is denied again at the reconsideration, then we may appeal your case to a hearing.

 In an instance, you only have 60 days from the date of your denial to file an appeal.